Declines in Shares of Retailers Pressure U.S. Stocks

 The Commerce Department said Tuesday that sales at retailers and restaurants rose 0.6% from a month earlier, the biggest jump since December, attributing much of the increase to internet sales.

-"The source of the retail sales is still the non big-box stores," said Tom Stringfellow, chief investment officer of Frost Investments.
+"The source of the retail sales is still the non big-box stores," said Tom Stringfellow, president and chief investment officer of Frost Investments.
 "It's the internet...It's Amazon Prime."

 Stock markets around the world were relatively calm Tuesday after swinging last week following some weak earnings and geopolitical tensions.
-The Stoxx Europe 600 rose nearly 0.1%, while Japan's Nikkei Stock Average added 1.1%.
+The Stoxx Europe 600 rose less than 0.1%, while Japan's Nikkei Stock Average added 1.1%.

+Investors continued to pull back from assets they consider to be relatively safe stores of value.
+Gold for August delivery fell 0.82% to $1,273.70 an ounce.
+The U.S. dollar rose 1% against Japan's yen to Yen110.6780, its largest one-day increase since June 15.

 Write to Michael Wursthorn at Michael.Wursthorn@wsj.com